AN ORAL HISTORY OF THE 2011 AND 2012 WESTERN LACROSSE ASSOCIATION CHAMPION LANGLEY THUNDER

 Brett Mydske anchored a stingy Thunder defence during his time in Langley.
-He also won four major awards during his seven seasons in Langley, including three times being named the league's top defender.
+He also won five major awards during his seven seasons in Langley, including four times being named the league's top defender.

 2015 also marked Langley’s last post-season appearance.
 From 2009 to the end of that season (post-season included), the Thunder went 85-74-5, a .534 winning percentage.
 By comparison, the team was a dismal 14-77-0 (.154) in their first five seasons as the Langley Thunder.

 While disappointed to fall short of the Mann Cup, Jensen was happy for the Buchan family, especially the late Ken Buchan Sr.

 Jensen: “They spent thousands of dollars and thousands of hours trying to make Langley respectable.
 And he was able to live through that and experience the success.
 It’s just too bad we couldn’t get the last job done in winning the Mann Cup.”

 A common theme from everyone who spoke for this story was the closeness and tight-knit, family-feel among the players.